Bluesoup | How To Report On Ad Campaign Results (and Prove ROI) |…

 How To Report On Ad Campaign Results (and Prove ROI)

-Numbers don't lie, but they can be confusing.
 When it comes to proving the value of your ad campaigns, the difference between a confused stakeholder and a convinced one often comes down to how you present your results.
-Good campaign reporting is more than collecting data and focuses on how you translate performance into actionable insights that justify your ad spend and guide future decisions.

 Whether you're sharing results with execs keen on seeing the bottom-line impact or digging into the details with your marketing team, how you frame and present your campaign performance can seriously affect your credibility as a marketer.